 Finding a Rabbit Vet in Johns Creek & Alpharetta area with the expertise and experience to care for your rabbit can be a challenge!
 We are proud to offer rabbit enthusiasts the quality care that their pet rabbit deserves!

 Windward Animal Hospital has offered a low-cost spay and neuter program for rabbits for several years.
 As most rabbit owners know, rabbit surgery is a costly procedure with spays and neuters usually costing hundreds of dollars.
 More importantly, due to the delicate nature and special needs of rabbits, it is of the utmost importance that a veterinarian with extensive experience with rabbits performs the procedure.

 Dr. Colby from the Windward Animal Hospital has been entrusted to the care of rabbits throughout the State and one of the leading veterinarians for the Georgia House Rabbit Society, a rabbit rescue and shelter located in Cobb County.

-Please arrive between 8-8:30am.
+Arrival Window is between 8:00am – 8:30am.
 We understand traffic can be a hassle, because of this there is a 15 minute grace period.
-After that time please understand you may have to reschedule as lateness interferes with other scheduled appointments on our calendar.
-All bunnies will be ready to go by 11:30am.
-Please be back in the office by 11:30am to avoid additional charges.
-You are welcome to drop off the night before the surgery between 8-5pm.
-There is a $25 boarding charge for this service.
+After that time, you will have to reschedule as lateness interferes with other scheduled appointments on our calendar.

 PLEASE NOTE: It is not recommended you leave your bunny for the day, it is important he/she gets back to his/her own environment as soon as possible!
 Once he/she is up and alert he/she will be brought up front and you will be on your way!